jordanisaacs/jdisaacs.com/site/content/about/index.md

 # Who am I?

-I am **Jordan Isaacs**: a third-year undergraduate studying Economics (focusing in Digital Economy) and Computer Science at Carnegie Mellon University.
+I am **Jordan Isaacs**: a senior undergraduate studying Economics (focusing in Digital Economy) at Carnegie Mellon University.
 I love solving problems that I encounter in my daily life with technology, and then sharing them with the world.

 I also am an avid skier and am passionate about the outdoors which will inevitably make an appearance on my blog.

-I am shamelessly looking for an internship this upcoming Summer so feel free to reach out :)
+I am shamelessly looking for a full time software engineering role upon my graduation in Spring 2023 so feel free to reach out :)

 # Digital Presence